ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If this is successful, a suitable certification path is looked up in the Appraisal Context, based on linking information obtained from the DeviceID certificate (see Section 9.2.1 of {{DICE.Layer}}).
 If a trusted root certificate is found, the usual X.509 certificate validation is performed.

-As a second example, in PSA {{-psa-token}} the verification public key is looked up in the appraisal context using the `ueid` claim found in the PSA claims-set.
+As a second example, in PSA {{-psa-token}} the verification public key is looked up in the appraisal context using the `ueid` Property found in the PSA properties-set.
 If found, COSE Sign1 verification is performed accordingly.

 Regardless of the specific integrity protection method used, the Evidence's integrity MUST be validated successfully.